Heat signs Joel Anthony and Dexter Pittman

-Anthony is a 6-foot, 9-inch power forward playing out of position at center against a league of giants due to extreme offensive deficiencies.
+Anthony is a 6-foot, 9-inch power forward playing out of position at center against a league full of giants due to his extreme offensive deficiencies.
 He is perhaps the single worst offensive player in the NBA.
 His inability to catch the basketball invites double teams toward his more talented teammates.
 When he does catch it, he’s often utterly confused as to what to do with it.
 When he’s on the floor, the Heat effectively plays offense four-against-five.
 It cannot be overstated how awful his offensive repertoire truly is.

 Even more troubling is how shockingly poor he is at rebounding the basketball.
 He seems to lack both the instincts for finding the ball and the coordination to grab it when comes his way.
 More often that not, any value he creates on the defensive end is entirely offset by his inability to capitalize on it by grabbing a rebound.

-If you’re a wildly undersized center who can’t play offense and can’t rebound the basketball, it’s difficult to justify a contract greater than the minimum salary.
+If you’re a wildly undersized center who can’t play offense and can’t grab a rebound, it’s difficult to justify a contract greater than the minimum salary.

 Heat president Pat Riley defended the contract shortly after it was executed:

 This contract with Joel Anthony is a testament to the man who is second to none; who has worked hard and deserved this.
 We felt that what he has done over the last couple of years in developing his game, his body and his knowledge warrants this reward.